Calysto/matlab_kernel/README.rst

-A Jupyter/IPython kernel for Matlab
+A Jupyter kernel for Matlab
 ===================================

 Prerequisites: Install `Jupyter Notebook <http://jupyter.readthedocs.org/en/latest/install.html>`_ and the